 Why the Change?

-We can only speculate, but it probably has to do with Microsoft's push toward their subscription services, both old (Volume Licensing) and new (Office 365), as better revenue generators.
-Apparently Microsoft decided to keep the price of PKC editions about the same, but make the product itself less valuable.
-You may remember that Office 2013 PKC editions originally came with a new restriction in the EULA that they would be tied forever to the first computer they were installed on, as opposed to previous versions that could be uninstalled and then reinstalled on another computer.
-Once this came to light, Microsoft backtracked, but somehow their having disabled Group Policy has gotten no publicity.
+We can only speculate, but it probably has to do with Microsoft's push toward their subscription services as better revenue generators than retail or volume licenses.
+Or, for companies that resist going with subscriptions, to force them to purchase volume license software, which is more expensive than retail.
+To do this, apparently Microsoft decided to keep the price of retail editions about the same, but make the product itself less valuable.
+You may remember that Office 2013 retail editions originally came with a new restriction in the EULA that they would be tied forever to the first computer they were installed on, as opposed to previous versions that could be uninstalled and then reinstalled on another computer.
+Once this came to light, Microsoft backtracked in the face of customer outrage.
+The Group Policy limitations, however, have remained.

 Workarounds and Solutions